 More and more people are turning to ancestry DNA testing to find out where they came from, and to learn more about the history of their family.
-If you are interested in taking an ancestry DNA test, here are 7 things you need to know before getting started.
+If you are interested in taking an ancestry DNA test, here are 7 interesting facts about DNA explained:

 1. There are different types of DNA tests

 Not all ancestry DNA tests are the same.
 The Y chromosome (Y-DNA) test can only be used to determine the direct father’s line ancestry of a man.
 A mitochondrial (mtDNA) test can track the matrilineal heritage of both men and women, and an autosomal DNA test can track both of their family lines.